merlinshabaj/grapher/README.md

     const maxRange = Math.max(xRange, yRange)
     const gridSize =  calculateGridSize(maxRange)
 ```
-- The function `roundToFractionOfStep()` doesn't stops rounding as soon as the step size is 0.1 or smaller
+- The function `roundToFractionOfStep()` doesn't stop rounding as soon as the step size is 0.1 or smaller

 ## Miscellaneous